An Account

 STRUCTURE

-This series incorporates heavy dialogue, long takes, atypical framing & composition, and long stretches of silence, resulting in a minimalist feel.
+This work incorporates heavy dialogue, long takes, atypical framing & composition, and long stretches of silence, resulting in a minimalist feel.
 An Account is a very restrained work that challenges popular understanding of Latine cinema.

 An Account‘s zen aesthetic borrows from Abbas Kiarostami’s Taste of Cherry.